 The second case is more nuanced.
 To achieve ongoing cluster and data balance, Self-Balancing Clusters optimize on a number of goals and also avoid unnecessary movements if rebalancing would not materially improve cluster performance.
 Goals include considerations for replica placement and capacity, replication factors and throughput, multiple metrics on topics and partitions, leadership, rack awareness, disk usage and capacity, processor usage and capacity, network throughputs per broker, numerous load distribution targets, and more.

 Self-Balancing Clusters employ continuous monitoring and data collection to track performance against these goals, and generate plans for rebalancing.
 A rebalance may or may not be triggered based on the implications of all weighted factors for the topology at a given moment.
+Furthermore, the balancing algorithm is approximate, and influenced by the factors described above.

 In both cases, the cluster also rebalances when a broker is removed by user request (either from the command line or the Control Center), or if a broker goes missing some period of time (as specified by confluent.balancer.heal.broker.failure.threshold.ms).